keu/docs/astro/connect-external-services.md

 ## AWS PrivateLink

-Use AWS PrivateLink to connect one or more Astro clusters to services hosted by AWS and supported AWS solutions.
+Use AWS PrivateLink to connect one or more Astro clusters to supported AWS services and solutions.

 ## AWS IAM roles